Online Integrative Counselling & Psychotherapy Godalming

 Psychodynamic

 This approach was developed from psychoanalysis.
 It explores how past (especially childhood) experiences affect current feelings, thoughts and behaviours.
-The clients unconscious processes are brought into conscious awareness.
-This facilitates the client to change unhelpful behaviour and so improve their quality of life.
+The client's unconscious processes are brought into conscious awareness.
+This facilitates the client's ability to change unhelpful behaviour and thereby improve their quality of life.

 Cognitive Behavioural Therapy (CBT)

-This approach is used by the UK's NHS as it proved successful by the quantity of people reporting improvements after CBT treatment.
-The therapy challenges the clients unhelpful beliefs, thoughts and behaviours.
-As the therapy focuses on thoughts and behaviours - clients whose issues are triggered by their unconscious mind/automatic nervous system can find the therapy ineffective.
+The UK's NHS offers this approach - it has proved successful by the number of people reporting improvements after CBT treatment.
+The therapy challenges the clients' unhelpful beliefs, thoughts and behaviours.
+Sometimes the CBT offered focuses on conscious thoughts, conscious beliefs and behaviours- when clients are mostly triggered by their unconscious and automatic.
 Positive conscious thoughts are not always enough to manage unconscious automatic reactions.
-If CBT is combined with psychodynamic approach the therapy becomes a powerful tool for healing.

 Integrative Counselling